cloudentity/ce-samples-graphql-demo/docs/graphql-externalized-authorization-protect-part2.md

 helm install svc-apps-graphql helm-chart/tweet-service-graphql-nodejs -n svc-apps-graph-ns
 ```

-### Download Cloudentity Istio authorizer (Policy decision authorizer)
+### Deploy Cloudentity Istio authorizer to the Kubernetes cluster

-In this step, we will download and configure the Cloudentity Istio authorizer to act as the Policy Decision Point(PDP).
+In this step, we will install and configure the Cloudentity Istio authorizer to act as the Policy Decision Point(PDP).
 The scope of responsibility of this component is to act as the local policy decision point within the Kubernetes cluster.
 This component is also responsible to pull down all the applicable authorization policies authored and managed within the remote the Cloudentity authorization platform.
 In the below image, the highlighted section in the box is the component that we will download and install onto a local Kubernetes cluster.

 ![Cloudentity istio authorizer](mp-authorizer-highlight.jpeg)

 [Detailed Istio setup concepts and instruction are available here,](https://docs.authorization.cloudentity.com/guides/developer/protect/istio/) in a nutshell the steps are:
 * Navigate to Cloudentity authorization platform admin console
 * Go to `Enforcement >> Authorizers` and Create a new Istio authorizer
-* Navigate to next tab and `Download package` to get all the required Kubernetes manifest files.

-### Deploy Istio authorizer to the Kubernetes cluster

-We will use the above downloaded package to deploy the Istio authorizer.
-Unzip the package and you will find various k8s resources that is required to deploy the Istio authorizer service onto the local Kubernetes cluster along with the communication secrets for the Cloudentity authorization platform.
-* `manifest.yaml`
-* `kustomization.yaml`
-* `parse-body.yaml`
+* Install the `istio-authorizer` in target Kubernetes using the Helm commands provided in installation instructions Step 1.

 ---
 **NOTE**